jchausse/fp-jekyll/posts.md

 ---
 layout: page
-title: Things I have written
+title: Jeff Chausse's blog
-permalink: /posts/
+permalink: /blog/
 ---

-<p> In the good old days, this pile of content may have been called a blog.
-Back in the day, I would blog like nobody's business.
+<p>Back in the day, I would blog like nobody's business.
 Now my writing is much more sporadic, but hopefully more useful and insightful.
 Some of it is about UX design.
 Some of it isn't.
 I contain multitudes.

 <ul class="post-list">
   {% for post in site.posts %}